Vietnam v United Arab Emirates (2007 AFC Asian Cup): Aftermath

 Vietnam did not qualify for another Asian Cup until the 2019 edition, which was hosted by the UAE.
 Vietnam reached the quarter-finals despite being in the same group with Asian powerhouses and former Asian Cup champions Iran and Iraq.
 They also managed to overcome two Middle Eastern sides, Yemen and Jordan, both of whom share common cultural ties to the UAE.
 Meanwhile, the UAE managed to reach the semi-finals for the second consecutive tournament, but failed to defeat eventual champions Qatar in a disappointing 0–4 loss.

 Both Vietnam and the UAE were drawn into Group G in the 2022 World Cup qualifiers along with three other ASEAN teams: Indonesia, Malaysia, and Thailand in what was described as an easy group.
 Vietnam repeated their victory against UAE at home 1–0 for their first win in 12 years and culminated in the sacking of Bert van Marwijk.
 Due to the COVID-19 pandemic, the AFC decided that all remaining matches would be played in one country in each group.
-The UAE was declared the host team in Group G, and they were able to utilize the home advantage as the host nation, ultimately U-turning the earlier misery into four consecutive wins, including a 3–2 victory in the return match against Vietnam to qualify for both the third round and 2023 AFC Asian Cup as Group G winners.
-Vietnam, meanwhile, clinched both qualification spots as one of the 5 best group runners-up after Australia beat Jordan 1–0 and later Saudi Arabia beat Uzbekistan 3–0.
+The UAE was declared the host team in Group G, something they took advantage of to U-turn the earlier misery into four consecutive wins, including a 3–2 victory in the return match against Vietnam to qualify for both the third round and 2023 AFC Asian Cup as Group G winners.
+Vietnam, meanwhile, clinched both qualification spots as one of the 5 best group runners-up after Australia beat Jordan 1–0 and Saudi Arabia beat Uzbekistan 3–0.